-Ephb4 deficiency in mice results in subcutaneous edema and abnormal lymphatic development.
-EphrinB2 -EphB4 signalling is critically required for the development of the cardiovascular system during early embryogenesis (9, 10).
-EphrinB2 and EphB4 are also essential for lymphatic vessel remodelling and valve formation during late embryonic and early postnatal development (11, 12), but whether they have an earlier role in lymphatic vessel morphogenesis that could explain Ephb4 loss of function induced LRHF/GLD in humans is not known.
-Whole mount immunofluorescence analysis confirmed the previously reported venous and lymphatic endothelial specific expression of EphB4 in embryonic skin and mesenteries (Supplemental Figure 4A and B).
-To assess the potential contribution of lymphatic endothelial loss of EphB4 function to LRHF/GLD, we deleted Ephb4 specifically in the lymphatic vasculature using tamoxifen inducible Prox1-CreERT2 mice crossed with a conditional Ephb4flox line (Figure 5A, Supplemental Figure 5).
-The mice were further crossed with the R26-mTmG double reporter to monitor Cre activity, and to label gene-deleted cells with green fluorescent protein (GFP).
-Ephb4 deletion was induced from the earliest stage of lymphatic development by administration of 4-hydroxytamoxifen (4-OHT) for five consecutive days starting at E10.5 (Figure 5A).
-At E15.5 a high proportion of mutant embryos showed subcutaneous edema (Figure 5B, and Figure 5C, left panel).
-In addition, a proportion of dermal lymphatic vessels contained blood in 71% of edematous mutant embryos (n=14), but not in non-edematous mutants (n=5) or in control embryos (n=20) (Figure 5C and data not shown).
-Whole-mount immunofluorescence of the skin revealed tortuous and dilated dermal lymphatic vessels in the Ephb4 mutants (Figure 5C, right panels).
-Notably, abnormal vessel morphology was also observed in vessels that showed a low contribution of GFP+ (i.e. Ephb4 deficient cells) (Figure 5C), suggesting that edema and/or blood filling of lymphatic vessels secondarily caused vessel dilation.
-In support of a non-cell-autonomous effect of early embryonic deletion of Ephb4 to dermal lymphatic vasculature, inactivation of Ephb4 from E12.5, when dermal lymphatic vessel formation begins (13) (Figure 5A), resulted in normal vasculature despite efficient gene targeting (Figure 5D).
-These results suggest E10-E12 as a critical time-window for EphB4 function during lymphatic development.
+EPHB4 deficiency in mice results in subcutaneous edema and abnormal lymphatic development.
+Ephrin B2/EPHB4 signaling is critically required for the development of the cardiovascular system during early embryogenesis (9, 10).
+Ephrin B2 and EPHB4 are also essential for lymphatic vessel remodeling and valve formation during late embryonic and early postnatal development (11, 12), but whether they have an earlier role in lymphatic vessel morphogenesis that could explain Ephb4 loss of function-induced LRHF/GLD in humans is not known.
+Whole-mount immunofluorescence analysis confirmed the previously reported venous and lymphatic endothelialspecific expression of EPHB4 in embryonic skin and mesenteries (Supplemental Figure 4, A and B).
+To assess the potential contribution of lymphatic endothelial EPHB4 loss of function to LRHF/GLD, we deleted Ephb4 specifically in the lymphatic vasculature using tamoxifen-inducible Prox1-CreERT2 mice crossed with a conditional Ephb4^{fl} line (Figure 5A and Supplemental Figure 5).
+The mice were further crossed with the R26-mTmG double reporter to monitor Cre activity and to label gene-deleted cells with GFP (Ephb4^{fl/fl} Prox1-CreERT2 R26-mTmG mice, referred to here as Ephb4 mutants).
+Ephb4 deletion was induced from the earliest stage of lymphatic development by administration of 4-hydroxytamoxifen (4-OHT) for 5 consecutive days starting at E10.5 (Figure 5A).
+At E15.5, a high proportion of mutant embryos showed subcutaneous edema (Figure 5, B and C).
+In addition, a proportion of dermal lymphatic vessels contained blood in 71% of edematous mutant embryos (n = 14), but not in nonedematous mutants (n = 5) or in control embryos (n = 5) 20) (Figure 5C and data not shown).
+Whole-mount immunofluorescence of the skin revealed tortuous and dilated dermal lymphatic vessels in the Ephb4 mutants (Figure 5C).
+Notably, abnormal vessel morphology was also observed in vessels that showed a low contribution of GFP+ (i.e., Ephb4-deficient cells) (Figure 5C), suggesting that edema and/or blood filling of lymphatic vessels secondarily caused vessel dilation.
+In support of a non-cell-autonomous effect of early embryonic deletion of Ephb4 on dermal lymphatic vasculature, inactivation of Ephb4 from E12.5, when dermal lymphatic vessel formation begins (ref.
+13 and Figure 5A), resulted in normal vasculature despite efficient gene targeting (Figure 5D).
+These results suggest E10-E12 as a critical time-window for EPHB4 function during lymphatic development.

 Ephb4 is required for the formation of lymphovenous and lymphatic valves.
-Previous studies have shown that between E10.5-E13.5 formation of specialized lymphovenous valves (LVV) occurs at the connection sites between the primordial thoracic duct (pTD) and the cardinal vein (14-16) (Figure 6A).
+Previous studies have shown that between E10.5 and E13.5, formation of specialized lymphovenous valves (LVVs) occurs at the connection sites between the primordial thoracic duct (pTD) and the cardinal vein (refs.
+14-16 and Figure 6A).
 It was therefore reasoned that edema in Ephb4 mutants might be due to defective LVVs leading to inefficient lymph drainage.
-To investigate this, we induced Cre recombination in the developing LVVs in Ephb4flox;R26-mTmG;Prox1-CreERT2 embryos by 4-OHT treatment between E10.5-E12.5.
+To investigate this, we induced Cre recombination in the developing LVVs in Ephb4fl/fl Prox1-CreERT2 R26-mTmG embryos by 4-OHT treatment between E10.5 and E12.5.
 Analysis of immunostained transverse vibratome sections of E13.5 control embryos showed preferential and efficient targeting of the dual LVVs by the Prox1-CreERT2 transgene, while pTD endothelium exhibited mosaic labeling (Figure 6B).
-Control LVVs (11 out of 11) consisted of two well-defined leaflets extending to the lumen of the cardinal vein (Figure 6C and 6D, Supplemental Movie 1).
-In contrast, the majority of Ephb4 deficient LVVs (9 out of 13) did not show extended leaflets but instead consisted of abnormal clusters of GFP+ cells (Figure 6C and 6D, Supplemental Movie 2).
+Control LVVs (11 out of 11) consisted of 2 well-defined leaflets extending to the lumen of the cardinal vein (Figure 6, C and D, and Supplemental Video 1).
+In contrast, the majority of EPHB4-deficient LVVs (9 out of 13) did not show extended leaflets, but instead consisted of abnormal clusters of GFP+ cells (Figure 6, C and D, and Supplemental Video 2).